Kas Turkey beaches

 4. Day trip to Patara sand dunes and beach

-There are all the usual required facilities available at the beach including changing rooms, showers, restaurants, and rentable beach chairs/umbrellas.
-When we went, the water was quite choppy and it was very windy so we only stayed for half an hour.
+When we visited after exploring Patara Ruins, the water was unfortunately quite choppy and it was very windy so we only stayed for half an hour.
 However, we can certainly see the charm of this beach.

 If you are there close to sunset, make sure to catch a few photos of the sand dunes.
 Also, be very careful where you lie down or put down your stuff.
 There are designated and marked zones where the Caretta turtles are nesting so make sure not to disturb them.